angeloskath/supervised-lda/docs/site/console_applications.md

 Optional arguments
 ------------------

-In the previous section, we discussed how one could use the provided console applications to train a specific LDA variant from a set of input data.
-However, apart from the **MODEL** and the **DATA** paths the user can provide additional command-line arguments, which are common for every console application.
-All these arguments are optionals, namely it is not necessary to assign a value to the corresponding variable.
+Apart from the **MODEL** and the **DATA** paths the user can provide additional command-line arguments, which are common for every console application.

 LDA++ implements a variational Expectation-Maximization (EM) procedure for the parameter estimation.
 To be more precise, we perform variational inference for